Nodules cutanés et sous-cutanés

 The appearance of xanthomata is fairly typical.
 Fasting lipid profile is required.

-There may be proteinuria if the lumps are associated with systemic and renal disorders.
+Urinalysis is required if inflammatory or vasculitic skin lumps are suspected, as there may be proteinuria if the lumps are associated with systemic and renal disorders.

-Ultrasound can improve diagnosis for larger lesions3 .
+Ultrasound can improve diagnosis for larger lesions.

 Excision biopsy is the definitive investigation: